MoserMichael/grpc-spring-boot-starter-utils/README.md

 - catch unhandled exceptions and pass an exception back to the client that includes the cause of the server exception and it's stack trace.
 This makes it a bit easier to track problems by looking at the error that is available at the client side.

+# dependencies

+When working with spring, one is often challenged to find the correct set of dependencies, luckily we have the grpc-spring-boot-starter in this case [dependency matrix](https://github.com/LogNet/grpc-spring-boot-starter/blob/master/ReleaseNotes.md)